-As flooding is considered not to be an option for large scale, wireless networking environments due to strict energy limitations of individual sensor nodes, approaches based on random walks are viewed as reasonable choices [14] [4], [15], [16].
-Random walks possess several good characteristics such as simplicity, robustness against dynamic failures or changes to the network topology, and lack of need for knowledge of the network physical and topological characteristics.
-The Random Walk agent (RW agent) employed within a network of wireless sensors moves from neighbor node to neighbor node in a random manner, frequently revisiting previously covered nodes in a circular manner, even without backtracking (returning to the node it just came from is not allowed); these revisits constitute overhead and impact negatively on the cov er time [8].
-Such a poor behavior of the RW agent is attributed to the pure random manner of its movement, combined with some problematic topological characteristics of large scale wireless ad hoc networks, such as cliques and bottlenecks.
+As flooding is considered not to be an option for large-scale, wireless sensor networks (WSNs) due to strict energy limitations of individual sensor nodes, solutions based on variations of the random walk based information dissemination paradigm are viewed as reasonable choices for searching and/or routing in WSNs [9-11].
+Furthermore, there has been a significant body of work in adopting random walks for search or information dissemination in large peer-to-peer (P2P) networks [12-15].
+The random walk based information dissemination paradigm possesses several good characteristics such as simplicity, robustness against dynamic failures or changes to the network topology, and lack of need for knowledge of the network physical and topological characteristics.
+A Random Walk agent (RW-agent) doing a simple random walk within a network of wireless sensors moves from neighbor node to neighbor node in a purely random manner, frequently revisiting previously covered nodes in a circular manner.
+Even when backtracking (returning to the node it just came from) is not allowed, some circular movement in the topology can not be eliminated; these revisits constitute overhead and impact negatively on the cover time [16] of the process.
+Such a poor behavior of the RW-agent is attributed to the random manner of its movement, combined with some problematic topological characteristics of large-scale wireless ad hoc networks, such as cliques and bottlenecks.
+To make sure that there is consistency in terminology in this paper, we note here